SmartTokenLabs/interview-tests/web3-technolgy-developer/web3-technology-developer.md

 ## Part 4 - Finishing touches & submission:

-- Add any CSS styling to the Dapp / finishing touches
+- Add any CSS styling to the Dapp / finishing touches.
-- Add a README to the GitHub repository including the steps to serve and test the application
+- Add a README to the GitHub repository including steps to serve and test the application.
-- Reach out to us sharing the link to the GitHub repository of the code
 - Push the changes so far to github under the commit name, 'part 4 - complete' with any additional details you wish to add.
+- Reach out the STL team sharing the link to the GitHub repository of the code.

 ### web3 resources (these may help during the exercise by are not required for use):